braingpt-lovelab/knowledge-graph-algo/README.md

 * `--kg_sema`: the prompt version of creating semantic groups out of the original knowledge graph.
 * `--kg_txt`: the prompt version of converting knowledge graph to natural language.

-This is a very rudimentary approach of keeping track of prompt versions.
+NOTE: This is a very rudimentary approach of keeping track of prompt versions.
 For now, prompts are versioned in `prompts/create_sys_prompts.py` or `prompts/create_user_prompts.py`

 ### Outputs:
 Run the above example will generate a json file for each paper (see `outputs/` for a concrete example).
 Key fields of the outputs are as follows.